CADD-SC/CYP2D6-Inhibition-Prediction-Model/README.md

 **Output:**

-Our model generates output in binary value (1 or 0), where 1 indicates compound to be permeable, while 0 indicates non-permeable.
+Our model generates output in binary value (1 or 0), where 1 indicates compound to be permeable, while 0 indicates non-permeable

-**Please make sure to keep all the required files (BBB.pkl, data_preprocessing.py, scaler, featuers.txt, inputfile.csv)in the working directory.**
+**Please make sure to keep all the required files (CYP2D6.pkl, data_preprocessing.py, scaler, featuers.txt, input_file.csv, model.py) in the working directory**

-**To download the prediction model file (CYP2D6.pkl), please refer to the "Tag --> v2.3.4" tab.**
+**To download the prediction model file (CYP2D6.pkl), please refer to the "Tag --> v2.3.4" tab**